1ucasvb/pokey2midi/README.md

 Once the text file is ready, just run POKEY2MIDI on it as per instructions.

+---
+# Samples

-The examples given in the `examples` directory were all created with the default settings.
+Sample MIDI outputs are given in the `samples` directory, along with the dumps and original SAP files for comparison.

+The samples were created using the `--useinst` and `--usevol` setting, which results in MIDIs resembling the originals more closely.
+Check them out and compare with the originals!

 ---
 # Notes